plotly/plotly.github.io/_posts/2015-07-30-update-your-plot.md

-Layout: two_column_layout
+layout: two_column_layout
-Title: Update a Plotly Graph with New Data
+title: Update a Plotly Graph with New Data
+subtitle: How to update your plotly graphs with new data
-Permalink: /update-your-plot
+permalink: /update-your-plot
-Imageurl:
+imageurl:
-State: inactive
+state: inactive
-Tags: basic
+tags: basic
-Metadescription: A tutorial on how to update data in and add data to Plotly graphs.
+meta_description: A tutorial on how to update data in and add data to Plotly graphs.
 Plotly is the easiest way to graph and share your data.
 actioncall: Update your plots

 #Update your grids and plots